filterpaper/qmk_userspace/word/readme.md

 This is a simple code function that will automatically disable caps lock at the end of a word, after a preset keycode is detected.

 ## Autocorrections
-Code is adapted from [Pascal Getreuer](https://getreuer.info/posts/keyboards/autocorrection)`s source, with added support for Mod Tap keys.
+Code is adapted from [Pascal Getreuer](https://getreuer.info/posts/keyboards/autocorrection)'s source, with added support for mod tap shift and dictionary storage in AVR program space.

 Dictionary is encoded in a trie data structure and the code will send corrections for typos detected in a buffer as they are being processed by QMK.
 Typos and corrections can be added into `autocorrection_dict.txt` in the format:
 ```c
 typo   -> correction
 ```